Kenna loves helping others take care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Owning a healthy anthurium in your home is what love is all about.
 If you want to express your love, anthurium is the plant to give to the one you love.

-The tropical plant’s heart shapes make sure the love is still on fire.
+The tropical plant’s heart shapes ensure the love is still on fire.
 You can communicate your suggestive love to someone special by giving a pink, lavender, or white anthurium.

 If you need to express your burning desire, even more, try placing the plant in a colored container.
 A reddish-orange container means desire, pleasure, and a thirst for action.
 A yellow is playful, cheerful, happy, and optimistic.
-Or you can use pink, which expresses sentimental and romantic.
+Or you can use pink, which expresses sentiment and is romantic.

 Whatever you decide to do with your anthurium, whether give it away as a gift or keep it for yourself, make sure you take good care of it.
 These beautiful, exotic plants can last a long time.